 The Auburn University Museum of Natural History is primarily a research and education museum.
-As such, we do not have set hours for public visitation.
-However, we do have a few small public displays in the life sciences buildings on campus, and we provide a variety of means for the public to visit the museum and view our collections.
+Our public display areas are located in the Rouse Life Sciences Building, the 3rd floor of Funchess Hall, in Greene Hall at the Veterinary School, and the Crop Improvement Association Building on South Donahue Drive.
+These areas are open during working hours Monday through Friday and offer the public a glimpse into our rich and varied holdings.
+We also provide a variety of other means for the public to visit the museum and view our collections.
 More information on how to visit the museum can be found below.

 Public Tours – “First Wednesdays”

 Members of the public interested in visiting the museum are encouraged to join us on the first Wednesday of each month at 5:00 p.m. for a tour of the museum’s collections.
 These tours are open to everyone and admission is free.
 Please join us and learn about our holdings, current research and discover Alabama’s great biodiversity.
 Tours begin at 5:00 p.m. and last approximately an hour and a half.

 If you are planning on attending an upcoming tour, please REGISTER HERE so that we can prepare for your arrival.

 Have a group (school group, class, community group, club, etc.) that would like to visit the museum together?
 We would love to show you around!
 Group tours are available by appointment and can be tailored to meet your curriculum and/or content needs.
 For more information, inquiries or to schedule a group tour, please contact Kay Stone.

 Can’t make it to the museum?
 Let the AUMNH come to you!
 The AUMNH outreach and education department has a limited number of time slots available for offsite education programs.